In early 2017, we surveyed facility managers and posed the question: What keeps you up at night?

 In addition to energy cost savings, the remote control capabilities can help reduce operations and maintenance costs, while the added visibility will extend the useful life of critical equipment installed in the buildings.

 “You simply cannot manage what isn’t measured.
-With this solution, known as ‘Smart Retail Controls’, we now have complete visibility to the health, performance and productivity of the building assets and employees,” said Nuno Duarte, VP Professional Services, BGIS.
+With this solution, known as ‘Smart Retail Controls’, we now have complete visibility to the health, performance and productivity of the building assets and employees,” said Anthony Cho, SVP Client Services and Professional Services, BGIS.

 This technology is ideal for portfolios that span multiple regions, with large teams and non-uniform HVAC and lighting control systems.
 This system provides a means to not only view and modify performance data remotely, but also consolidate existing building automation systems platforms into a common portal/access point.